Latest news

 Annual declarations

 The annual declaration is how SFI agreement holders confirm that they have delivered against their agreement for that year.
-The final quarterly payment will be released after the declaration has been submitted.
+The final quarterly payment for an agreement years will be released after the declaration has been submitted.

 Agreement holders are required to submit an annual declaration during the last two months of each relevant agreement year.
 The RPA will notify agreement holders when the submission period opens.